 - Weebly: Great platform for easily building an online store at an affordable price.
-Create an online store in the free version, then upgrade to ad-free plans with a free domain as low as $12.
+Create an online store in the free version, then upgrade to ad-free plans with a free domain for as low as $12.

 Small businesses are advised against using WordPress.
 It can be complicated, cumbersome, and the results often end up looking homemade and unprofessional.
 Plus, it typically leads to higher website costs.
 It’s also more difficult to safeguard and secure, leaving your site (and data) more susceptive to hackers and malware.
 Instead, check out the best WordPress alternatives.

 2. Domain Name

 Every website uses a domain name (e.g., www.yourbusiness.com).
 You can get a domain name from a domain name registrar such as Domain.com or Google Domains starting under $10.
-Costs for domains vary by type (.com, .org, .store, and so on), and premium domain names can run into the thousands, as can domain names that have already been purchased and “parked” but not used by others.
+Costs for domains vary by type (.com, .org, .store, and so on), and premium domain names can run into the thousands.

-However, you can get a free domain name with most web hosting plans, so it’s worth getting choosing a web host first (see the next step) if you’re building a site with WordPress.
+You can get a free domain name with many web hosting plans, so it’s worth choosing a web host first (see the next step) if you’re building a site with WordPress.
 Some site builders also include a free domain with your plan.
-If not, purchase your domain directly from your preferred CMS in order to avoid the pain of having to connect it manually.
+If not, purchase your domain directly from your preferred CMS in order to avoid the challenge of having to connect your domain manually.

 Here are a few of the most popular domain name registration options:

 - Domain.com: Best for getting a domain name at a competitive price

 - Bluehost: Best for getting a free domain name with a low-cost WordPress hosting plan

-- Squarespace: Best for those that want the easiest way to build a website and get a domain name
+- Squarespace: Best for those who want the easiest way to build a website and get a domain name

 If you need some help deciding, check out our list of the best domain name registrars.